ptsgrn/gamertocoder-project/README.md

     ├── image.png     - Image file
     └── other.jpg     - Other image file (as many as you want)
 ```

-> **Warning**
-> The judge will check your project structure and will not accept your submission if it is not structured like this.

 ## Code styles